-U.S. Policy
+U.S. POLICY

 Relations between the United States and Eritrea remain poor.
-The U.S. government has long expressed concern about the Eritrean government's human rights practices and support for Ethiopian, Somali, and other armed and rebel groups in the region.
-The government of Eritrea expelled USAID in 2005, and U.S. programs in the country ended in fiscal year 2006.
+The U.S. government has long expressed concern about the Eritrean government's human rights practices and support for Ethiopian, Somali, and South Sudanese rebel groups in the region.
+The government of Eritrea expelled the U.S. Agency for International Development (USAID) in 2005, and U.S. programs in the country ended in fiscal year 2006.
 Eritrea receives no U.S. development, humanitarian, or security assistance.
-Since 2010, the government has refused to accredit a new U.S. ambassador to the country; in response the U.S. government revoked the credentials of the Eritrean ambassador to the United States.
+Since 2010, the Eritrean government has refused to accredit a new U.S. ambassador to the country; in response, the U.S. government revoked the credentials of the Eritrean ambassador to the United States.

 U.S. government officials routinely raise religious freedom violations when speaking about human rights conditions in Eritrea.
-The United States was a co-sponsor of a 2012 UN Human Rights Council resolution that successfully created the position of Special Rapporteur on the situation of human rights in Eritrea.
-In July 2014, the United States supported the creation of a UN Commission of Inquiry on Human Rights in Eritrea to investigate systematic violations of human rights, recommend how to improve conditions and ensure accountability, and raise awareness of the situation in the country.
-In 2015, the U.S. government supported the continuation of the COI-E's mandate for one additional year to determine if the Eritrean government's actions constitute crimes against humanity.
+The United States was a co-sponsor of a 2016 UN Human Rights Council resolution continuing for one year the position of the Special Rapporteur on the situation of human rights in Eritrea.